simptel/simpteldocs.dev/README.md

 Driving SimpleDocs is a trio of powerful frameworks and libraries:

 - Angular: The backbone that provides a robust and modular architecture.
-- ngx-markdown: Skillfully converting markdown content to create engaging documentation.
+- Marked: Skillfully converting markdown content to create engaging documentation.
 - Tailwind SCSS: Giving your documentation that sleek and modern design edge.

 ## Roadmap 🚀